Customize Object Schema (BOD, JSON, ANY)

 3. API Connection Point

-From the ION Desk page, click on the connection point option and then in the + Add dotted box.
+Click on the Connection Points option and then in the + Add dotted box.

-On the left side of the page, give the name of the connection point, on the right side there are 2 tabs.
+On the left side of the page, give the Name and Description of the connection point.
+On the right side there are 2 tabs, Connection and Documents.

-Click on the document tab, then the (+) button, By default, the Get from API scenario is selected, give a name to the API Call and click the SELECT button to choose an endpoint from the registered API suite in the gateway
+Give a name to the API Call Name and click the SELECT button to choose an endpoint from the registered API suite in the gateway.

 4. Object Schema